anngdinh/vcontainer-helm-infra-documentation/src/helm-charts/vngcloud-ingress-controller/annotations.md

 ## Health Check

 Health check on target groups can be controlled with following annotations:

+- <a name="healthcheck-port">`vks.vngcloud.vn/healthcheck-port`</a> specifies the port used when performing health check on targets.

+  > **⚠️ Warnings**: The healthcheck port can automatically point to the protocol port.

 - <a name="healthcheck-protocol">`vks.vngcloud.vn/healthcheck-protocol`</a> specifies the protocol used when performing health check on targets.